MHindermann/mas/text/draft.md

 The median number of keywords for an item in the sample data set is 6 with an IQR of 4 (min = 0, Q1 = 4, M = 6, Q3 = 8, max = 87).
 Of course, items in the sample data set with a number of keywords below the first and above the third quartile are highly suspect from a qualitative point of view: when it comes to subject indexing, some terms are required, but more is usually worse [!! source].
 Items with too few or too many keywords will be discussed in more detail in section [section Assessment](#assessment)

-### Reconciliation
+## Reconciliation

 As explained in section X, Annif assigns index terms from a controlled vocabulary.
 If we want to assess the quality of the indexing via a gold standard, we must therefore ensure that the gold standard makes use of the vocabulary used by Annif.
 As seen in section Y, the relevant (English) vocabularies are Wikidata YSO.
-The next step in constructing the native gold standard is hence to match the extracted and cleaned keywords with keywords from YSO and Wikidata.
+The next step in constructing the derivative gold standard is hence to match the extracted and cleaned keywords with keywords from YSO and Wikidata.
 This process is called "reconciliation" (see https://docs.openrefine.org/manual/reconciling) and the tool of choice for this task is OpenRefine (see [section OpenRefine](#openrefine)).

 In this section, I will describe how the cleaned keywords were reconciled with Wikidata and YSO, and which additional steps for refinement were undertaken.
 In total, 2'104 data transformation operations were performed; the complete operation history is available as `/keywords/operation_history.json`.